GameFoundry/bsf/Documentation/Manuals/User/build.md

  - If you are using XCode open up the project in the `build` folder and proceed building as normal
  - If you are using Makefiles simply run `make` within the `build` folder

-After building any executables/dynamic libraries will be placed in the `bin` sub-folder in your project root, and any static/shared libraries will be placed in the `lib` sub-folder.
+After building any executables/dynamic libraries will be placed in the `bin` sub-folder in your `build` folder, and any static/shared libraries will be placed in the `lib` sub-folder.

 Unlike with **Link with binaries** approach you do not need to do any file copying, until you are ready to send the application to your users.
 After the build the application is ready to run.